jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/part-01.md

 He recalls to mind all thoughts that he once had about himself, that his soul is something tenuous like the wind or fire or the ether, infused among the denser parts of his body; that his body is better known to him than his soul; and that he perceives the former more clearly and distinctly.

-He realizes that all this is clearly inconsistent with what he has so far understood.
-For he was able to doubt

 <!-- " [Med2, 17-18 (An, 24-25) J
 14 [Med2, 18 (An, 25); Discourse on Method 4 (AT6, 32-33).1